kartiikthakur/Full-Stack--ML-Project/README.md

      6.7.2 Randomized Search

 # Future Works:
-For example:
 Predict future Material Conflict or Goldstein Scale Growth Rate using information about the Material Conflict/Goldstein from the past data.
-This model could help us know the political stability of a location, Organization etc.  Future Uses:
+This model could help us know the political stability of a location, Organization etc.

+Future Uses:

 1.This could help homebuyers decides the factors that could impact in buying a house based on the cooperation and conflicts of a location in future.

 2. This could help countries decide to export/import goods from other countries by predicting the political stability, conflicts, protests, riots of a location in the future.